JPMorgan Chase & Co. Analysts Give Infineon Technologies (ETR:IFXA) a €38.50 Price Target

-JPMorgan Chase & Co. set a €38.50 ($41.85) target price on Infineon Technologies (ETR:IFXA – Get Rating) in a research report released on Monday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €38.50 ($41.40) target price on Infineon Technologies (ETR:IFXA – Get Rating) in a report published on Monday morning, Borsen Zeitung reports.

-A number of other equities research analysts have also recently issued reports on the stock.
-Barclays set a €47.00 ($51.09) target price on shares of Infineon Technologies in a research report on Tuesday, January 17th.
-Berenberg Bank set a €40.00 ($43.48) price objective on shares of Infineon Technologies in a research report on Wednesday, November 16th.
-Warburg Research set a €44.00 ($47.83) price objective on shares of Infineon Technologies in a research report on Friday, January 27th.
-The Goldman Sachs Group set a €42.50 ($46.20) price objective on shares of Infineon Technologies in a research report on Thursday, January 12th.
-Finally, Morgan Stanley set a €32.50 ($35.33) target price on Infineon Technologies in a research note on Monday, December 12th.
+A number of other equities analysts have also commented on IFXA.
+Sanford C. Bernstein set a €40.00 ($43.01) price target on shares of Infineon Technologies in a research report on Thursday, January 19th.
+Berenberg Bank set a €40.00 ($43.01) target price on shares of Infineon Technologies in a research note on Wednesday, February 1st.
+Morgan Stanley set a €32.50 ($34.95) target price on shares of Infineon Technologies in a research note on Monday, December 12th.
+Warburg Research set a €44.00 ($47.31) target price on shares of Infineon Technologies in a research note on Friday, January 27th.
+Finally, UBS Group set a €47.00 ($50.54) target price on shares of Infineon Technologies in a research note on Friday, February 3rd.

 Infineon Technologies Price Performance